ML4ITS/prostate-cancer-prediction/Models_1/README.md

 ***Scripts to be run***:

-Before remember to change directory *cd Model_1* and then launch the scripts
+Before remember to change directory *cd Model_1* and then launch the script
 ```bash
     python main.py ../dataset/cancer.csv ../dataset/nocancer.csv
 ```